 The Calanques are the inlets of water running between steep-walled limestone cliffs.
 Each Calanque, formed by natural elements, is slightly different from its neighbour.
 We hopped on a boat right at the main port in Cassis and decided to see these Calanques for ourselves.

 The towering limestone cliffs along with azure skies and the salty spray of the Mediterranean Sea are a spectacular vista.
-Could this week in Provence get any better?
+Could this one week in Provence get any better?

 Read More | The detailed post on the Calanques de Cassis and Cassis is right here!
+Not far from Cassis is the charming town of Bormes les Mimosas on the French Riviera!
+The perfect day trip from Cassis!

 Day 7 South of France Itinerary: Hike the Calanques & Bestouan Beach